 We refer to this as sales & marketing synergy.

 22. Help to foster a culture of content

 The inbound marketing consultant helps to educate the internal team about content marketing.
 This means sharing best practices, resources, and methods for success.

 23. Relay new information about SEO and inbound

 In terms of inbound, the internet is in a state of constant flux.
 Whether it’s Google changing the rules or new competitors popping up, businesses need to continually adapt their approach to SEO and inbound.

 An inbound consultant has to continually add to their base of knowledge.
 Any relevant, new information about strategies and tactics should be relayed to your team.

 This article covers some of the more common tasks an inbound marketing consultant performs.
 But it’s by no means an exhaustive list.

 If you have any questions about how an inbound marketing consultant can help you, don’t hesitate to ask.
-Our team would be happy to come up with an inbound plan for your business.
+Our team would be happy to develop an inbound plan for your business.